 Knowing which people are in the interview room, and what their job titles and responsibilities are, can provide a sense of where the job you’re interviewing for fits within the company.

 When you're interviewing in person, make sure you have a copy of your resume for everyone who will be at the panel interview (and maybe bring a few extra, just in case).

 Follow these strategies and tips for success during the panel interview.

-Make eye contact: look at everyone as you answer questions, instead of focusing solely on the person who asked the question.
+Make eye contact.
+Look at everyone as you answer questions, instead of focusing solely on the person who asked the question.
 Calibrate your responses to the group's reactions.
-Of course, sometimes one interviewer will respond positively to one of your answer, while another won't.
+Of course, sometimes one interviewer will respond positively to one of your answers, while another won't.

-Aim for a conversational feel: It’s not essential for a successful interview, but one typical sign that an interview is going well is that it feels more like a conversation than an interrogation.
+Aim for a conversational feel.
+It’s not essential for a successful interview, but one typical sign that an interview is going well is that it feels more like a conversation than an interrogation.
 When you break from of the back-and-forth volley of question and response, it’s a sign that you’re really connecting with interviewers.
 In a panel interview, it can be particularly hard to get out of this pattern.

 After the Panel Interview

-Once you've made it through the panel interview, it’s time for thank you notes: You can send a group thank you note to everyone at the panel, but ideally you'll send a note to each interviewer individually.
+Once you've made it through the panel interview, it’s time for thank-you notes: You can send a group thank-you note to everyone at the panel if you don't have contact information for each participant, but ideally, you'd send a note to each interviewer individually.